Amaury Kruel: Second World War

 Brazil entered World War II in 1942 and began preparing the Brazilian Expeditionary Force.
 Kruel was one of eleven Brazilian officers sent in 1943 to a three-month internship at Fort Leavenworth, in the United States.
 While abroad, he was promoted to lieutenant colonel.
 Brazilians learned to replace French doctrine with American maneuver warfare, and Kruel also participated in debates with American agents on police reform.

 General Mascarenhas de Morais, commander of the 1st Expeditionary Infantry Division (1st DIE), designated the members of his General Staff (EM) to participate in the Italian campaign: Aguinaldo José Sena Campos to the 1st Section (personnel), Kruel to the 2nd (information), Castelo Branco in the 3rd (operations) and Thales Ribeiro da Costa in the 4th (logistics).
 The head of EM was colonel Floriano de Lima Brayner.
 Landing in Italy in 1944, Kruel took part in the offensive against the Gothic Line.
 The first attacks at the Battle of Monte Castello, from November to December, were costly defeats.
 The operation, planned by Castelo, had previously been criticized by Brayner and Kruel.
 Based on testimonies by German prisoners, the Information Section had warned about enemy fortifications, but Castelo managed to convince Mascarenhas to proceed.
-The plan used an estimate of the enemy reaction made by the Operations Section, not the Intelligence Section; Kruel attacked Castelo for going beyond his atributions, and Castelo responded that Kruel had failed to make the estimate.
+The plan used an estimate of the enemy reaction made by the Operations Section, not the Intelligence Section; Kruel attacked Castelo for going beyond his attributions, and Castelo responded that Kruel had failed to make the estimate.

 The war ended his thirty-year friendship with Castelo.
 Kruel was further offended when the Operations Section overstepped his authority to send a telegram to Brazil, lying about tranquility at the front.
 Much to his frustration, Castelo became Mascarenhas' right-hand man.
 According to Flávio Tavares, Kruel was also offended when Castelo associated him with the enemy for descending from German immigrants.
 Lira Neto cited such association as made privately between Castelo and Mascarenhas.
 (Note: Neto 2004.
 Castelo's mockery, discrediting Kruel's arguments, was: "general, I've known Kruel since I was a boy.
 No wonder his nickname in the Military School: "German".
 In the Kruel family, at home, everyone spoke the same language as Hitler.
 Even their dog was a Germanophile.
 They raised a German Shepherd...")
 With the end of the campaign in 1945, Kruel was praised by Mascarenhas de Morais and decorated by Mark W. Clark, commander of the American 5th Army.